We Believe Art Is ESSENTIAL To Community.

 2. Do I need to bring my own food?

-Limited groceries are available in this area.
+Limited groceries are available in this area but we are an agricultural community with local raised beef.
+Lamb, trout, and produce available.
+You will not want to leave without buying some of our famous maple syrup to take home with you.
 If you have special needs, it is recommended that you bring them with you.
-Plan on dining with the 2019 Workshops attendees for a special group meal on Thursday Night.
 Listing of local restaurants can be found on the Chamber of Commerce Website.

 3. How do I find lodging?

 We have provided a link to the Highland County Chamber of Commerce website that has a complete listing of lodging facilities.
-If you are taking Basketry or Pottery we recommend staying in or near Monterey.
-Barn Quilt students should look for lodging in the Blue Grass Valley.
-The Stained Glass studio is located in McDowell, VA.
 If you have further questions, please use our Contact Us page to reach out.

 4. What supplies should I bring for my workshop?

-While most supplies are provided, the instructors or a staff member will be in touch two weeks prior to your workshop with a complete list of additional supplies needed.
+While most supplies are provided, the instructors or a staff member will be in touch two weeks prior to your workshop with a complete list of additional supplies needed and/or the cost associated with supplies being provided for you.

 Our county offers many free activities including cider tasting, forest bathing, bike rides, star gazing, bird watching, barn quilt tour, driving our scenic roads and more.
 You can find a full list including links to local businesses and area activities at the Chamber of Commerce Website.